-▲ WARNING Camera/monitor system aids in the use of, but does not replace vehicle side/rear-view mirrors.
+Ш Camera/monitor system aids in the use of, but does not replace vehicle side/rear-view mirrors.
+Objects in company/monitor views are alocar than they among When healt

 Objects in camera/monitor view are closer than they appear.
 When backing up, proceed cautiously and be prepared to stop.